stonepros/stone/doc/dev/session_authentication.rst

 -----------------------------------------

-For the purpose of session authentication only (not the basic authentication of client and server currently performed by the Cephx protocol), in addition to adding a new protocol, that protocol must have a ``sign\_message()`` routine and a ``check\_message\_signature`` routine.
+For the purpose of session authentication only (not the basic authentication of client and server currently performed by the Stonex protocol), in addition to adding a new protocol, that protocol must have a ``sign\_message()`` routine and a ``check\_message\_signature`` routine.
 These routines will take a message pointer as a parameter and return 0 on success.
 The procedure used to sign and check will be specific to the new method, but probably there will be a